pieroproietti/penguins-wardrobe/README.md

 ```

 ##### hostname
-is boolean too, and if present hostname will take the name of the costume and hosts will be changed in accord
+is boolean too, and if true, /etc/hostname will take the name of the costume and /etc/hosts will be changed in accord

 ##### scripts
 scripts contain an array of one or more scripts to be used to customize the result